- I’m a new user. How do I gain access to AggieBudget?

 • This takes you to the main login screen.
 Enter your campus Kerberos user ID and passphrase and click “login”.

 If you are a Mac user and you do not have Remote Desktop on your computer, you will need to download the program.
 It’s a two-step process:

 • Install Microsoft Remote Desktop from the App Store on your Mac.

-• Once installed, use the following instructions found at http://kb.ucdavis.edu/?id=1457 to provide authentication to gain access to the system.
+• Once installed, refer to the instructions to provide authentication to gain access to the system.

 - How do I navigate to AggieBudget?